dadi/api/docs/model.md

 Database indexes can be automatically created for a collection by specifying the fields to be indexed in the `settings` object.

 An index will be created on the collection using the fields specified in the `index.keys` setting.
 A value of `keys: { fieldName: 1 }` will create an index for field `fieldName` using an ascending order. `keys: { fieldName: -1 }` will create an index for field `fieldName` using a descending order.
+Specifying multiple fields will create a compound index.

 #### settings.index